 Subjects such as athletes or those participating in vigorous exercise can lose a considerable amount of iodine in sweat, depending on environmental factors such as temperature and humidity.
 In areas of lower to moderate dietary iodine intake, loss in sweat can equal that in urine.
 Although electrolyte loss in sweat is well-recognized and replacement strategies are adopted, there is less recognition of potential iodine loss.

 Crude calculations reveal that if sweat iodide losses are not replaced, dietary stores could be depleted in an athlete undergoing a regular training regime.
 The significance of these losses could be increased in areas where dietary iodine intake is lower in the summer months.
 Although there is little doubt that excessive sweating can induce a relative iodine deficiency state, there is no case as yet for iodine supplementation in those that take vigorous exercise.
 However, sustained iodine loss may have implications for thyroid status and possibly consequences for athletic performance.

 What I did

 I figure that 90 minute a day of vigorous exercise along with 7 double centuries in ~5 months qualifies me as being at high risk for iodine deficiency.
 See also Excessive Sweating, Athletic Performance, and Iodine Deficiency – Is There a Connection? and iodine lost during exercise.

-I felt that there had to be a connection, so I started eating sheets of seaweed nori, and taking kelp tablets.
+I felt that there had to be a connection, so I started eating sheets of seaweed nori @AMAZON, and taking kelp tablets @AMAZON.
 Not long after starting, my weight began to plummet and my performance bumped up strongly.

 * Set aside the trendy (and moronic) labels on salt as being “gluten free and GMO free”.
 This catering to the scientifically ignorant is a sad state of affairs, but vendors recognize that nitwits buy stuff too, and thus have to make it easy for irrational pea brain customers too.